JonahLeggett/ML_Algo_Options_Trading/README.md

-Data Collection and Preparation (10 points)
+## Data Collection and Preparation (10 points)

-* Data collected from CSV files, APIs, or databases by using Python or a Python library.
-(5 points)
+* API calls from multiple sourses, working on multiple databases by using Python and Python library.
-* Data cleaned and prepared for the application or analysis by using Python or a Python library.
-(5 points)

 #### Libraries